UCdasec/MultiEvasion/README.md

 ** The data set and code for research purpose only**

+## Reference
+When reporting results that use the dataset or code in this repository, please cite:

+Hao Liu, Wenhai Sun, Nan Niu, Boyang Wang, "MultiEvasion: Evasion Attacks Against Multiple Malware Detectors" by IEEE Conference on Coomunications and Network Security (CNS 2022), Austin, TX, USA, 3-5 October 2022

 ## Environment
 To running this repositery, we recommed you to install the environment with advmal.txt file:
 ```conda env create --file advmal.txt```